Reviews You Can Rely On

 Our Analysis and Test Results

 Kelty is known for its iconic external frame packs, but they also have an extensive line of internal frame packs that still carry a load well, like the Coyote 65.
 The Coyote 65 is slightly heavier than others in the review, but this extra bulk gives it the ability to carry heavy loads comfortably.
-It is one of the best budget backpacking packs that we've tested to date.
+It is one of budget backpacking packs that we've tested to date.

 Performance Comparison